antoine3000/dok-antoine/content/assignments/2020-03-04-electronics-design/_index.md

 title: Electronics design
 ---

 I knew almost nothing about electronics before following the Fab Academy.
-I still have to learn and understand the very basics of a circuit and its composents, but also of electricity and its flow.
+I still had to learn and understand the very basics of a electronic circuit and its composents, but also of electricity and its flow.
 To do so, I designed a pomodoro timer from scratch.
 I've learn a lot throughout the process and I've the feeling that this new knowledge will play a key role in what I'll do for my personal project and afterwards.

 ---